calledit/SGML_Object_File_reader/README.md

 #shows the files data
 php read_sgo.php file.sgo

-#dumps the contents to a .bin file
+#dumps the contents to a .bin file padded with zeros for parts that has no data.
 php read_sgo.php file.sgo dump
 ```